Website Style Guide, Part 1 - Visual Style

 Fonts: Your website already has its preferred fonts set up.
 Don't override those settings, or your pages could end up looking like a ransom note.
 But there are cases where you may find it helpful to override those settings.
 For example, technical text (like code) often works best using a monospace font.
 (Note that there is a code tag in HTML that makes this easy for you.)

-Layout: Be very cautious about playing with your text layout.
+Layout: Be very cautious when playing with your text layout.
 Multi-column layouts, floating images, and other such effects will work on one type of viewer (eg. computer desktops), but not on others (eg. mobile phones).
 Do not even try to get text placements or line breaks exactly right, because there are a wide variety of viewing devices and they will all lay out the text in completely different ways.
 In the end, you may find that you are only managing how the text appears on your own screen.
 Best practice is to keep it simple so that those different devices can understand what purpose the text serves, and do something reasonably clean and consistent with it.

 In short, follow the K.I.S.S. principle, and keep it simple!
 The whole point of a good graphic design is that you should not need to think about your visual style at all when making website updates.